aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getDragToData() {#getDragToData--}

 <b>@deprecated.</b> Please use the 'dragToData' property instead.
-Indicates whether the specified field can be dragged to the data position.
+Indicates whether the specified field can be dragged to the values region.
 The default value is true.

 ```javascript
 getDragToData() : boolean;